-17 Snyder, Lu Ann Faylor and Phillip A. Snyder, Post-Manifesto Polygamy: The 1899-1904 Correspondence of Helen, Owen, and Avery Woodruff, 2009, online 3 August 2014 at http://digitalcommons.usu.edu/usupress_pubs/40/.

-18 Presumably Taylor and Cowley felt that marriages performed outside of the United States were still permitted under the 1904 Manifesto.

-19 In March 1904 subpoenas were sent to Joseph F. Smith, M. W. Merrill, John W. Taylor, George Teasdale, Matthias F. Cowley, John Henry Smith, and Dr. Joseph M. Tanner, see Snyder and Snyder, Post Manifesto Polygamy: The 1899-1904 Correspondence of Helen, Owen, and Avery Woodruff, p.
+13 Owen died in El Paso, Texas. - 14 Snyder, Lu Ann Faylor and Phillip A. Snyder, Post-Manifesto Polygamy: The 1899-1904 Correspondence of Helen, Owen, and Avery Woodruff, 2009., online 3 August 2014 at http://digitalcommons.usu.edu/usupress_pubs/40/. - 15 Presumably Taylor and Cowley felt that marriages performed outside of the United States were still permitted under the 1904 Manifesto. - 16 In March 1904 subpoenas were sent to Joseph F. Smith, M. W. Merrill, John W. Taylor, George Teasdale, Matthias F. Cowley, John Henry Smith, and Dr. Joseph M. Tanner, see Snyder and Snyder, Post Manifesto Polygamy: The 1899-1904 Correspondence of Helen, Owen, and Avery Woodruff, p.
 33. Merrill and Teasdale were ailing, Taylor, Cowley, and Tanner went into hiding.
 Joseph F. Smith refused to do more than ask the rebellious men to testify, saying the hearings were a political matter, not a matter where he could exert spiritual command.
-Dr. Joseph M. Tanner was the husband of Annie Clark Tanner, mentioned earlier in this chapter.
-20 John's honeymoon with Ellen involved a large family camping trip with his plural wives and their children.
-Only Nettie, of his plural wives, refused to participate in the "honeymoon" trip.
-Ironically, Nettie's letter to Ellen, written lest Nettie's unwillingness to participate in the camping trip be misinterpreted as rejection of Ellen herself, is now the only extant contemporary record of the honeymoon trip.

-21 John W. Taylor's life is documented in Sam Taylor's book Family Kingdom, a book the rest of the family would refer to as Nettie's book, as Sam overwhelmingly featured his own mother's interactions with John W. Taylor.
+Dr. Joseph M. Tanner was the husband of Annie Clark Tanner, mentioned earlier in this post. - 17 John's honeymoon with Ellen involved a large family camping trip with his plural wives and their children.
+Only Nettie, of his plural wives, refused to participate in this "honeymoon" trip.
+Ironically, her letter to Ellen, welcoming her into the family lest her - "honeymoon" trip.
+Ironically, her letter to Ellen, welcoming her into the family lest her failure to participate in the camping trip be misinterpreted as rejection of Ellen herself, is now the only extant contemporary record of the honeymoon trip. - 18 John W. Taylor's life is documented in Sam Taylor's book Family Kingdom, a book the rest of the family would refer to as Nettie's book, as Sam overwhelmingly featured his own mother's interactions with John W. Taylor.
 The other wives did produce life sketches before their deaths, rounding out the picture of this particular post-Manifesto polygamous family.
-22 John W. Taylor's last big deal never came together.
+19 John W. Taylor's last big deal never came together.
 He died still owing over \$30,000 to his second wife, Nellie Todd.
 After his death, she was not permitted to inherit any of his estate, as she was a plural wife.